LEAP: Local ECT-Based Learnable Positional Encodings for Graphs: Experiments

-\paragraph{PE dimension.} To better understand the effect of increasing the embedding dimension for the projection strategies, we vary the size of the embedding dimension on the \emph{Letter} datasets.
-The original experiment was ran with PE dimension $10$ for both LEAP and the baselines, and we now repeat the experiment with the embedding dimension set to $\{2,5,10,20\}$.
+\paragraph{Impact of PE dimension.} To better understand the effect of increasing the embedding dimension for the projection strategies, we vary the size of the embedding dimension on the \emph{Letter} datasets.
+The original experiment was ran with PE dimension $10$ for both LEAP and the baselines, and we now repeat it with the embedding dimension set to $\{2,5,10,20\}$, respectively.
 As before, we fix the architecture to NoMP so that models access structural information only through the PE, and use \emph{attention with PE} as the projection strategy for LEAP.
-The results in~\cref{tab:Ablation Embedding Dimension} show that across all the evaluated PE dimensions and datasets, LEAP outperforms both RWPE and LaPE.
+The results in \cref{tab:Ablation Embedding Dimension} show that across \emph{all} evaluated PE dimensions and datasets, LEAP outperforms both RWPE and LaPE.